surajsbharadwaj/terraform-ibm-powervs/examples/power-sap-systems/README.md

 It creates empty SAP SYSTEM landscape:
 - 1 SAP network and attaches it to Cloud connection
 - 1 HANA instance on e980 PowerVS with specified volumes
-- N number of Netweaver instances on s922 PowerVS
+- N number of NetWeaver instances on s922 PowerVS

 Note: prerequisite The bastion host must be running SQUID proxy server with 3128 port open.
 If squid server is not on bastion host, then pass the squid server public and private ips to variables `input_bastion_public_ip` and `input_bastion_private_ip`